-The dietary pyramid at the start of this article is one of the most important and easy-to-use models for health and well-being.
+At the start of this article, the dietary pyramid is one of the most important and easy-to-use models for health and well-being.

 The Salmon Example: Putting it All Together

-There are two things we’re going to look at in relation to Keto and Macros: nutrient density and food volume.
+We will look at two things concerning keto and Macros: nutrient density and food volume.